METLIFE DECLARES FOURTH QUARTER 2016 PREFERRED STOCK DIVIDENDS

 MetLife, Inc. (NYSE: MET) today announced that it has declared a quarterly dividend of $0.25277777 per share on the company’s floating rate non-cumulative preferred stock, Series A, with a liquidation preference of $25 per share (NYSE: METPrA).
-The company also declared an initial dividend of $28.29166666 per share on the company’s 5.250% fixed-to-floating rate non-cumulative preferred stock, Series C, with a liquidation preference of $1,000 per share.
+The company also declared a semi-annual dividend of $26.25 per share on the company’s 5.250% fixed-to-floating rate non-cumulative preferred stock, Series C, with a liquidation preference of $1,000 per share.
 Both dividends will be payable Dec.
-15, 2015, to shareholders of record as of Nov.
-30, 2015.
+15, 2016, to shareholders of record as of Nov.
+30, 2016.

 MetLife, Inc. (NYSE: MET), through its subsidiaries and affiliates ("MetLife"), is one of the largest life insurance companies in the world.
 Founded in 1868, MetLife is a global provider of life insurance, annuities, employee benefits and asset management.
 Serving approximately 100 million customers, MetLife has operations in nearly 50 countries and holds leading market positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.
 For more information, visit www.metlife.com.